delta-io/delta/PROTOCOL.md

 to maintain compatibility with older clients which do not support [v2 checkpoint table feature](#v2-checkpoint-table-feature) and so do not recognize UUID-named checkpoints.
-These classic checkpoints have the same content as the UUID-named v2 checkpoint, but older clients will recognize the classic file name, allowing them to extract [Protocol](#protocol-evolution) and fail gracefully with an invalid protocol version error on v2-checkpoint enabled tables.
+These classic checkpoints have the same content as the UUID-named v2 checkpoint, but older clients will recognize the classic file name, allowing them to extract [Protocol](#protocol-evolution) and fail gracefully with an invalid protocol version error on v2-checkpoint-enabled tables.
 Writers should create classic checkpoints often enough to allow older clients to discover them and fail gracefully.

 ### Allowed combinations for `checkpoint spec` <-> `checkpoint file naming`